Aydarus al-Zubaydi: Southern Transitional Council

 One week later, the Southern Transitional Council (STC) was formed; some of the members were the governors of Dhale Governorate, Shabwah Governorate, Hadramaut Governorate, Lahij Governorate, Socotra, and Al Mahrah Governorate.
-Al-Zoubaidi became a member of the Southern Movement and President of the Southern Transitional Council.
+Al-Zubaydi became a member of the Southern Movement and President of the Southern Transitional Council.

-On 29 January 2018, in the Battle of Aden, al-Zoubaidi announced a state of emergency in Aden and that "the STC has begun the process of overthrowing Hadi’s rule over the South".
+On 29 January 2018, in the Battle of Aden, al-Zubaydi announced a state of emergency in Aden and that "the STC has begun the process of overthrowing Hadi's rule over the South".
 In April 2020, the STC announced self-rule in southern Yemen.